-If staff have a safeguarding concern or an allegation about another member of staff (including supply staff, volunteers or contractors) that does not meet the harm threshold, then this should be shared in accordance with the low-level concerns policy.
+If employees have a safeguarding concern or an allegation about another employee (including supply employees, volunteers or contractors) that does not meet the harm threshold, then this should be shared in accordance with the low-level concerns policy..

 At PHMAT we create a culture in which all concerns about adults (including allegations that do not meet the harms threshold are shared responsibly and with the right person, recorded and dealt with appropriately, is critical.